JSMAnalysis/JMetrics/jmetrics/README.md

 # Jmetrics

+Jmetrics is a Java application designed to analyze other Java applications.
+It aims to provide some indicators of a Java project's quality.

+It can analyze both source and byte code to :

+ - extract dependencies between classes and packages in the project.

+ - compute some software metrics base on those defined by Robert C. Martin in
+ <a href="https://linux.ime.usp.br/~joaomm/mac499/arquivos/referencias/oodmetrics.pdf">this article</a>

+It can then output dependency graphs using the .DOT format and metrics values using the .CSV format.

 ## Build instructions :

 This project uses **Gradle** as a build tool.
 To ensure Gradle's version compatibility, a wrapper